MrWolfZ/Conqueror/recipes/cqs/advanced/clean-architecture/README.md

 The layered project structure discussed above is suitable for many applications and scales quite well.
 However, when your application reaches a certain size or complexity, you may want to consider a further separation (and sometimes you may even want to do this separation from the start).
 One way to do this is to use [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) and split your application into separate [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html).

 In this recipe, we are going to split our example application into two bounded contexts: `Counters` and `UserHistory`.
 For each of these contexts we are going to create an `Application` and an `Infrastructure` project.
-However, since we are building this application as a [modular monolith](https://martinfowler.com/bliki/MonolithFirst.html), we are going to keep a single `Web` project and a single `Tests` project.
+However, since we are building this application as a [modular monolith](https://martinfowler.com/bliki/MonolithFirst.html), we are going to keep a single `EntryPoint.WebApi` project and a single `Tests` project.
 We also would like to share our default command and query pipelines across all bounded contexts, and therefore we place them in a shared project called `Core.Application`.

 > If there are other aspects you want to share across different bounded contexts, you can introduce additional projects as necessary.
 For example, if you have common code for the `Infrastructure` layer, you could create a `Core.Infrastructure` project, etc. (The prefix `Core` is one option among many others like `Platform`, `Base`, etc.; discuss with your team which one your prefer for your specific application).